Your prayers are answered. I have traveled to Egypt extensively and here are the 31 absolutely best things to do in Egypt!

-28. EXPLORE UNDERWATER WORLD OF THE RED SEA IN HURGHADA
+28. EXPLORE THE UNDERWATER WORLD OF THE RED SEA IN HURGHADA

 Hurghada is a beach city on the Red Sea.

-The Read Sea is one of the most amazing seas for scuba-diving, snorkeling…It is a sea with some of the most fabulous underwater world you can find in the world.
+The Read Sea is one of the most amazing seas for scuba-diving and snorkeling…It is a sea with some of the most fabulous underwater worlds you can find in the world.

-If you want to catch some sun on sandy Egyptian beaches and to explore amazing Read Sea underwater world, head to Hurghada.
+If you want to catch some sun on sandy Egyptian beaches and explore the amazing Read Sea underwater world, head to Hurghada.

 29. FREE DIVE AND KITESURF IN MARSA ALAM